3.2 Introduction

 -

-Cost of Capital: In this challenge on cost of capital, students will see how the marginal cost of capital changes based on the amount of capital a firm needs to raise.
+Cost of Capital: In this assessment on cost of capital, students will see how the marginal cost of capital changes based on the amount of capital a firm needs to raise.
 Generally, the higher capital requirement for a project, the higher cost of capital for the project.
 Students will calculate cost of debt, preferred stock, and common stocks first, then calculate the breakpoints of the cost of capital and graph the marginal cost of capital curve.

 -